subbat9710/AllInOneAPI/README.md

 The Cocktails API provides recipes for a variety of cocktails, as well as information about their ingredients and preparation.

 * Jokes & Quotes
-The Jokes & Quotes API provides a collection of jokes and inspirational quotes that can be shared or used to brighten up your day.
+The Jokes & Quotes API provides a collection of jokes & inspirational quotes that can be shared or used to brighten up your day.

 # Technologies Used
 AllInOneAPI was built with ASP.NET Web API and uses HTML, CSS, and JavaScript for the front-end.